Peter J. Kane

 James Crane

 Sister Alice remembered that James would always wait at the door for their father to come home from work.
 He would have to open the door carefully because young James would be peeking through the key whole waiting for him.
 James lived for seventeen months and Mr. Crane was extremely upset at his son death.
-More so than the other four children who lived only a few days after birth.1 James was born on 22 September 1904, at Carbondale, Lackawanna County, Pennsylvania 18407.2 He was the son of Bernard Crane and Ellen Casey.
-He was baptized on 25 September 1904, at at St. Rose of Lima Church, at Carbondale, Lackawanna County, Pennsylvania 18407, in the Roman Catholic faith.2 James died in February 1906 at Carbondale, Lackawanna County, Pennsylvania 18407, at age 1.
+More so than the other four children who lived only a few days after birth.1 James was born on 22 September 1904, at Carbondale, Lackawanna County, Pennsylvania 18407.2 He was baptized on 25 September 1904, at at St. Rose of Lima Church, at Carbondale, Lackawanna County, Pennsylvania 18407, in the Roman Catholic faith.2 James died in February 1906 at Carbondale, Lackawanna County, Pennsylvania 18407, at age 1.

 Citations